-As we prepare for the 2021 United Nations Climate Change Conference (COP26) in Glasgow, additional focus is being placed on how the world will recover from the COVID-19 pandemic.
+As we prepared for the 2021 United Nations Climate Change Conference (COP26) in Glasgow, additional focus was being placed on how the world will recover from the COVID-19 pandemic.
 As the world begins to show the first signs of recovery, the scope and direction of that recovery has been brought into the spotlight.
 The decisions we make now will have profound effects on the future of economies, societies, and the global energy landscape.

 - Jonathan Elkind, Senior Research Scholar, Center on Global Energy Policy at Columbia University SIPA